-Last week there was an article in The New York Times by contributing opinion writer Margaret Renkl titled, “The Gift of Menopause.”
+Last week there was an article in The Times by contributing opinion writer Margaret Renkl titled, “The Gift of Menopause.”

 Granted, no matter how sensitive I try to be to the daily experiences of my wife and other women in my life, I cannot truly understand the effects of menopause, gifts or otherwise.
 Still, Renkl’s article had a lot to say to anyone who hears the tick tock tick tock of life and is paying attention to their ever-changing place in the world.